Should quantum theory change in the light of gravity?: Conclusions and outlook.

 \section{Conclusions and outlook.}

-We have learned that the Schroedinger and Heisenberg picture are two inequivalent theories and that the latter is the only plausible one.
+We have learned that the Schroedinger and Heisenberg picture are two inequiv- alent theories and that the latter is the only plausible one.
 However, it is not sufficient to simply adapt the Heisenberg picture, the Von Neumann theory of measurement is not valid anymore and a substitute for an adquate probabilistic interpretation needs to be found.
 Of course, it may just be that something else is wrong at a more fundamental level.
 One way to make progress would be to redefine quantum field theory in a weakly covariant fashion, to make it really four dimensional as to speak.
 Certainly such endeavour has already been undertaken by the algebraic formulation of free quantum field theory, but this appears not to be sufficient to me.
 One notices that the commutation relations are of singular nature leading to distribution valued operators.
-It appears to me that in a fully covariant theory no smearing functions can be used to obtain predictions, since all constituting quantities must be dynamical.
-Therefore, the commutation relations should be softer, meaning that 'causality' cannot be maintained in this sharp classical sense.
-Measurement influences should be allowed to tunnel moderately through the light cone as one would expect in a full theory of quantum gravity, questioning the simple replacement of the Poisson bracket by the commutator\footnote{The same conclusion can be reached from a different perspective, see \cite{Isham}.}.
-As mentioned before, one also has the measurement problem which needs to be solved, and this in more than one sense; but to phrase it like this, progress would consist in understanding the canonical commutation relations without needing to get down to the Hamiltonian formalism.
+This would lead to serious difficulties if all measurements were assumed to be dynamical (ie, Dirac observables) and in section two we have already dismissed such point of view.
+We have shown that the CCR algebra is compatible with ultra weak covariance; however, the computations suggested at the end of section three show that they do not in a weakly covariant framework.
+Therefore, we have to look for a completely new way of devising a quantum theory in which the role of causality is an emergent and not a fundamental property: measurement influences should be allowed to tunnel moderately through the light cone as one would expect in a full theory of quantum gravity\footnote{The same conclusion can be reached from a different perspective, see \cite{Isham}.}.
+It could be that if these issues were resolved, some Von Neumann type measurement rule would persist and therefore, our first priority consists in understanding the emergence of the (approximate) canonical (anti)commutation relations.